sagan/simplegoproxy/README.md

 Notes:

+- The response template is only applied when certain conditions meet.
+Change default behavior by setting the follow parameters:
+  - `_sgp_tplpath=<value>`: Apply response template only if target url path ends with this value.
+E.g. `.gohtml`.
+Can be set multiple times.
+If none is set, url path suffix check is skipped.
+  - `_sgp_tpltype=<value>`: Apply response template only if target url original response has this content type.
+E.g. `txt`, `text/plain`.
+Can be set multiple times.
+Set to `*` to accept all content-types.
+If none is set, default behavior is to apply template if the original response has a textual "Content-Type".
 - The `res.data` is by default parsed according to original http response's content-type header.
 You can forcibly specify the type using `_sgp_resbodytype` parameter (json / yaml / xml / toml).
 - The status of rendered response is `200` by default, use `_sgp_status` parameter to override it.
 - The "content-type" of renderred response is `text/html` by default, use `_sgp_restype` parameter to override it.
-- If any `_sgp_resbodytpl=.gohtml` parameter is set, Simplegoproxy will use the original response body of target url as the template string if the url's path ends with this value `.gohtml`, renderring it using the above context.
-The `_sgp_resbody` will instead serve as `Res.Body` context variable in this case.
 - If `_sgp_restype` is set to "html", the template renderring will use Go [html/template](https://pkg.go.dev/html/template); otherwise it will use Go [text/template](https://pkg.go.dev/text/template).
 - Some special functions can be used in templates to change the response status code and / or header.
 These functions always return empty string.
   - `set_status(status)` : Set response status code.